Exploring Simple and Transferable Recognition-Aware Image Processing: Experiments

-What if we take a further step to the case when $R_A$ and $R_B$ not only recognize different categories, but also perform different tasks?
-We evaluate such task transferability for when task $A$ is classification and task $B$ is object detection in Table \ref{tab:transfer_task}.
-For results on the opposite direction and results for unsupervised RA, please refer to Appendix \ref{app:trans_task}. \newcolumntype{C}{>{ \arraybackslash}p{1.9em}} In Table \ref{tab:transfer_task}, note that rows indicate classification models used as loss and columns indicate detection models, so even if they are of the same name (e.g., ``R18''), they are still different models, and are trained on different datasets for different tasks.
-We are transferring between architectures, categories as well as tasks in this experiment.
-There is even a domain shift since the model $P$ is trained with ImageNet training set but fed with PASCAL VOC input images during evaluation.
-Here ``Plain Processing'' models are trained on the ImageNet instead of PASCAL VOC dataset, thus the results are different from those in Table \ref{tab:det}.
-We observe that except two cases on the ``V16'' column in denoising, using classification loss on model $A$ (row) can boost the detection accuracy on model $B$ notably upon plain processing.
-This improvement is even comparable with directly training using the detection loss, as in Table \ref{tab:det}.
-Such task transferability suggests the ``machine semantics'' of the image could even be a task-agnostic property, and makes our method even more broadly applicable.
+We evaluate task transferability when task $A$ is classification and task $B$ is object detection in Table \ref{tab:transfer_task}, where rows are classification models used for RA loss and columns are detection models for evaluation.
+There is also a dataset shift, since model $P$ and $R$ are both trained on ImageNet; during evaluation, $P$ is fed with VOC images and we use a VOC-trained detection model $R$.
+We observe that using classification loss on model $A$ (row) gives accuracy gain on model $B$ over plain processing in most cases.
+Such task transferability suggests the ``machine semantics'' of the image could be a task-agnostic property.

+We also evaluate the opposite direction, from detection to classification.
+The results are shown in Table \ref{tab:transfer_task_det}.
+Here, using RA processing can still consistently improve over plain processing for any pair of models, but we note that the improvement is not as significant as directly training using classification models as loss (Table \ref{tab:cls} and Table \ref{tab:transfer_model}).

+Additionally, the results when we transfer the model $P$ trained with unsupervised RA with image classification to object detection are shown in Table \ref{tab:transfer_task_unsup}.
+In most cases, it improves over plain processing, but for image denoising, this is not always the case.
+Similar to results in Table \ref{tab:transfer_model_unsup}, this could be because the noise level is relatively low in our experiments.